nest-desktop/nest-desktop/docs/deployer/deploy-openshift.rst

 To access to NEST Desktop on EBRAINS infrastructure, an authentication is requested.
 You find the codes on https://github.com/nest-desktop/apache2-oidc.

-Here are the steps how to setup authentication for NEST Desktop properly.
+Here are the steps how to setup the authentication for NEST Desktop properly.

 .. code-block:: bash

    bash get-dev-token.sh

-Change configuration file and then create a client for your application.
+Change the configuration file and then create a client for your application.

 .. code-block:: bash